Bar Veinstein, President, Ex Libris

-In the last few weeks we have received many queries from libraries that have been adding and activating a considerable number of e-resources in their Alma library management system, Primo library discovery service, and Summon systems.
+In the last few weeks we have received many queries from libraries that have been adding and activating a considerable number of e-resources in their Alma, Primo, and Summon systems.
 Concerns were raised regarding the impact of this large increase in records on current subscription parameters.

 We would like to ensure that our community feels comfortable in expanding their collections as needed to support their students.
 In response to these concerns, we have decided to allow all Alma customers to increase the number of records (such as bib records and e-resources) in Alma by 20% over existing subscription parameters at no additional cost.
 (This increase is also applicable to publishing these records in discovery systems.)

 There is no need to contact us, as these settings were already applied by Ex Libris for all our Alma and discovery customers.

 This increase in subscription parameters will be in place until June 30, 2021.